grafana/grafana/docs/sources/panels-visualizations/visualizations/time-series/index.md

 Time series visualizations require time-series data—a sequence of measurements, ordered in time, and formatted as a table—where every row in the table represents one individual measurement at a specific time.
 Learn more about [time-series data](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/fundamentals/timeseries/).

-The dataset must contain at least one numeric field, and in case of multiple numeric fields each one will be plotted as a new line, point, or bar labeled with the field name in the tooltip.
+The dataset must contain at least one numeric field, and in the case of multiple numeric fields, each one is plotted as a new line, point, or bar labeled with the field name in the tooltip.

-### Example
+### Example 1

+In the following example, there are three numeric fields represented three lines in the chart:

 | Time                | value1 | value2 | value3 |
 | ------------------- | ------ | ------ | ------ |